The finite dual coalgebra as a quantization of the maximal spectrum: The finite dual as a quantized maximal spectrum

 This provides a second perspective on the finite dual as a quantized maximal spectrum.
 Note that the adjoint relationship~\eqref{eq:adjoint} allows us to recover the former Hom-set from the enriched one using $k$-points, as

-The algebra of observables on the dual coalgebra can be described as follows.
-Recalling the definition of $A^\circ = \dirlim_{I \in \F(A)} (A/I)^*$ with notation as in Section~\ref{sec:duality}, we have
+The dual algebra of ``functions'' on a dual coalgebra can be described as follows.
+Since $A^\circ = \dirlim_{I \in \F(A)} (A/I)^*$ with notation as in subsection~\ref{sub:Sweedler}, we have

-Recall that $\F(A)$ is the basis of open sets for the cofinite topology on $A$.
-Thus $\widehat{A}$ is the completion of $A$ in this topology, which we can view as a \emph{pseudocompactification} of $A$.
 In the case where $A$ is commutative and affine, then as in~\eqref{eq:observables of distributions} we have $\widehat{A} \cong \prod_{\m \in \Max(A)} \widehat{A_\m}$.
 This underscores the fact that $A^\circ$ contains information not only about closed points, but also about their infinitesimal neighborhoods.
 We will see in Theorem~\ref{thm:subfunctor} that this infinitesimal information is unavoidable if we desire a useful noncommutative spectrum functor.

 The remainder of this section is divided as follows.
 First we will discuss the failure of functoriality of the coradical of $A^\circ$ to clarify our insistence on retaining the full finite dual when quantizing the maximal spectrum functor; we also examine a few cases where the coradical happens to be functorial.
 We then discuss those noncommutative algebras $A$ for which we believe $A^\circ$ is an appropriate quantization of the maximal spectrum, the \emph{fully residually finite-dimensional} algebras.
 We end by examining the relationship between Morita equivalence of algebras and Takeuchi equivalence of their dual coalgebras, treating it as an object lesson on the role of Morita equivalence in functorial spectral theory.